 us to expand our horizons beyond the mere struggle for survival.

 Nature is not without resilience, but with cumulative pressures, biomes can weaken and change can snowball.
 Yet we can

 limit it's progression and protect the biologically-rich interglacial

 that has helped societies thrive.
 Markets are more globalized, so this

 will take international efforts to reduce emissions from sources like

 electric generation, animal agriculture, and transport (none of which

-technology to handle changes underway.
-And those in the middle and upper classes, who've benefited
+handle changes already underway.
+And those in the middle and upper